*originally published November 2019.

 Today, communities of color face a battle to uphold civil rights that have been abridged through online platforms.
 The opportunity, well-being and liberty of Black and Brown Americans is intensified or denied as emerging technologies transform our society.

-Civil rights by definition are sets of guaranteed privileges that include equal treatment, equal opportunity, and the ability to be free from discrimination.
+Civil rights by definition are sets of guaranteed rights that include equal treatment, equal opportunity, and the ability to be free from discrimination.
 The civil rights movement in the United States was a two decades-long struggle with the goal of enforcing constitutional and legal rights for African Americans.
 The movement was mostly about getting the federal government to force state governments to follow federal law in voting, job equality, integration of public schools, equality in housing, and equal protection under all laws.
 Many African Americans suffered violence, discrimination, prejudice, intimidation, and death at the hands of white Americans and white supremacist groups in their fight for these rights.
 Some history books say the civil rights movement ended in the late 1960s, but I would argue that Black and Brown people are still fighting to end racial discrimination and gain equal rights under the law, to force tech companies to uphold our civil liberties online.

 In the age of technological innovation, people of color find themselves embattled with upholding the same fight for equal rights.
-This time, the fight is online and offline.
+This time, the fight is offline and online.
 One such area is algorithmic bias.
 Algorithms are quantitative data, a process or set of rules involving mathematical calculations that produces more data that helps people make decisions.
 Algorithmic bias (machine learning bias) or AI bias, is a systematic error in the coding, collection, or selection of data that produces unintended or unanticipated discriminatory results.
 Algorithmic bias is perpetuated by data scientists who train algorithms based on patterns found in historical data.
-These bias results are then used by humans to make decisions with implications that are systematically prejudiced towards communities of color.
+These biased results are then used by humans to make decisions with implications that are systematically prejudiced towards communities of color.

 A recent example of this is when Amazon had to ditch their recruiting tool because the data used by the system was not rating candidates in a gender-neutral way.
 The AI models were trained on resume data from the past 10 years, comprised mostly of white men.
 Thus, Amazon’s recruiting tool taught itself that male candidates were preferable.